DanielMaritim/website-structure/README.md

 A website structure that is well structured,information will not have to complete with one another for space or audience.

-site structure is important for the User eXperience (UX
+A good website structure is important for the User eXperience (UX).